Pursharthzutshi/genai-architecture/README.md

 There is a concerened of copyrighted materials, so we must purchase and supply materials and storethem for access in our database

+## Consideration

+We're considering using IBM Granite because its a truley open source model with training data that is traceable so we can avoid any copyright issues and we are able to know what is going on in a model